Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Results

-In Fig.~\ref{fig:3} we show the nematic susceptibility obtained within the large-$N$ approach~\cite{SM}.
-Like in the Monte Carlo results (see Fig.~\ref{fig:2}), we observe a broad maximum at finite temperatures around $T\approx J$ (the lattice cutoff $\Lambda$ plays the role of $J$ in the continuum model).
-This pronounced peak of $\chi_{{\rm nem}}$ is determined by $\chi_{{\rm nem}}^{\left(0\right)}$, which in turn is governed by the magnetic correlation length $\xi$ that is set by $T/J$.
-The effect of $g$, and thus of the biquadratic exchange $K$, is to determine the amplitude of the peak.
-At low temperatures, we find that in contrast to the results of the classical Monte Carlo simulation, quantum fluctuations render $\chi_{{\rm nem}}$ finite, which is shown in Fig.~\ref{fig:3}(b).
-We further observe that the nematic response increases for an increasing magnetic correlation length, i.e. N\'eel fluctuations enhance the nematic susceptibility, since $\chi_{{\rm nem}}$$\left(\delta r_{0},T\right)$ is an increasing function for decreasing $\delta r_{0}$.
-Note that $\chi_{{\rm nem}}$ is a non-universal quantity whose precise shape depends on microscopic details (such as the lattice constant) and will be different for different materials.
+In Fig.~\ref{fig:3}(b,c) we show the nematic susceptibility obtained within the large-$N$ approach (see Methods section and Supplementary Information).
+Like in the Monte Carlo results (see Fig.~\ref{fig:2}), we observe, in Fig.~\ref{fig:3}(b), a broad maximum at finite temperatures around $T\approx J$, corresponding at $\delta r_{0}=0$ to $a<\pi$.
+The lattice cutoff $\Lambda$ plays the role of $J$ in the continuum model.
+The effect of $g$, and thus of the biquadratic exchange $K$, is to enhance the amplitude of the peak (comparing dashed and solid lines).
+The pronounced peak of $\chi_{{\rm nem}}$ originates from the bare susceptibility $\chi_{{\rm nem}}^{\left(0\right)}$.
+As discussed above, the bare response is in turn governed by the magnetic correlation length $\xi$ that is set by $T/J$.
+Notably, at low temperatures, quantum fluctuations render $\chi_{{\rm nem}}$ (and $\chi_{\text{nem}}^{(0)}$) finite, in stark contrast to our MC results for classical spins.
+Keeping $T$ fixed and varying the non-thermal tuning parameter $\delta r_{0}$, we observe in Fig.~\ref{fig:3}(c) that the nematic response increases for an increasing magnetic correlation length, i.e. N\'eel fluctuations enhance the nematic susceptibility.
+This follows from the observation that $\chi_{{\rm nem}}$$\left(\delta r_{0},T\right)$ is an increasing function for decreasing $\delta r_{0}$.

-\emph{Consequences of long-range nematic order.} An immediate consequence of this enhanced nematic susceptibility is that a small tetragonal-symmetry breaking field $h$, caused either by external strain or by the presence of CuO chains, can induce a sizable nematic order parameter $\varphi\approx\chi_{{\rm nem}}h$.
-From the action in Eq.~(\ref{action}), we can readily obtain the dynamic spin susceptibility in the presence of this induced nematic order
+\emph{Consequences of long-range nematic order.} As we discussed above, the nematic susceptibility does not diverge within our $H_{J-K}$ model.
+Nevertheless, it is interesting to study what happens to the magnetic spectrum if nematic order is induced \textendash{} either by the presence of a small tetragonal-symmetry breaking field $h$, which can induce a sizable nematic order parameter $\varphi\approx\chi_{{\rm nem}}h$, or by combination with other microscopic mechanisms for nematicity.
+From the action in Eq.~(\ref{action}), we can readily obtain the dynamic spin susceptibility in the presence of nematic order